SchokiCoder/book_modern_c/src/whatnow.md

-# What happens now?
+# "What happens now?"

 Now?
 Let's go practice development.

-I recommend you to just write a simple silly application and play around.
+I recommend you to just write a simple silly application, and play around.
-Whatever you do wrong now, won't hurt anyone, so go nuts.
+Whatever you do wrong now won't hurt anyone, so _go nuts_.
 A simple guessing game, a program to read a file and replace every '.' with an '!'.
-Write a library that provides support for string handling or perhaps create something with a database using the sqlite3 library, if you want a challenge.
+Write a library that provides support for string handling, or perhaps create something with a database using the sqlite3 library, if you want more of a challenge.

-Don't get discouraged by the compiler telling you what is wrong or by people, in case you ask for help via the internet.
+Don't get discouraged by the compiler telling you what is wrong, or by people, in case you ask for help via the internet.
-Stay humble and remember that you are probably not the best software-developer around but you can always improve and you can always enjoy your journey.
+Stay humble and remember that you are probably not the best software-developer around, but you can always improve, and you can always enjoy your journey.
+_(Plus 10 points, if you get this reference.)_

-Also don't be afraid to ask people for help, it can save a lot of stress.
+Don't be afraid to ask people for help, it can save a lot of stress.
 How complicated a program can get once it uses heap-memory or threads is well known by a lot of people.
 Especially with the C programming language.

 Speaking of journey, i want to remind that C was featured here only for the sake of teaching.
-In case you grew attached to this language, remember that you can like flawed things such as this language but don't let your preference cloud your vision on reality.
+In case you grew attached to this language, remember that you can like flawed things such as this language, but don't let your preference cloud your vision on reality.
-The C programming language is in **most** cases not a good choice for actual production.
+The C programming language is in **most** cases not a good choice for actual production, and this is coming from me, a guy who has a strong emotional attachment to this language.

-If you want to first try a simpler language that looks like C but is easier to steer, consider Go.
+If you want to first try a simpler language that looks C-ish but is easier to steer, consider Go.
-Please note that this language is not so much oriented towards system programming.
+Please note that this language is not so much oriented towards low-level system programming.
-You should not try to write an operating system or a complex game with it.
+Writing an operating system or a performance-heavy game in Go while possible, is a bit unorthodox.
 <https://go.dev>

 If you want a more modern language that is in a technical sense closer to C, check Zig out.
-At the time of writing this, it is not yet production ready but i am pretty sure they will get there.
+At the time of writing this, it is not yet production ready, but i am pretty sure they will get there.
 <https://ziglang.org>

 If you want a low-level language, that produces more stable binaries, consider using Rust.
 However the path of a rustacean is not an easy trail to walk.
 <https://www.rust-lang.org>

+At least try these languages out over the years.

 If the above didn't hook you, then maybe one of the many good languages out there will do.
-Just try some out and do research for what your application needs before choosing a language.
-You could make a game in 100% Python or a website in C++ but that doesn't mean it makes sense to do so.
+Just try some out, and do research for what your application needs before choosing a language.
+You could make a game in 100% Python or a website in C++, but that doesn't mean it makes sense to do so.

-Programming languages are tools like a shovel or a pickax and you wouldn't try to dig into dirt with a pickax, right?
+Programming languages are tools like a shovel or a pickax, and you wouldn't try to dig into fine dirt with a pickax, right?
 Different languages can work together and compliment each other.

-So go out there, automate some tedious processes with any programming language, a shell script or some file workflow related business with a well written Makefile and tell them Schoki send you.
+So go out there, automate some tedious processes with any programming language, a shell script, or some file workflow related business with a well written Makefile, and tell them Schoki sent you.